sparsov/Dgt.network/BUILD-BGX.md

 modular and flexible platform for implementing transaction-based updates to shared state between untrusted parties coordinated by consensus algorithms.

-Use BGX_TOP variable for setting top of BGX repository.
+.
 To build the requirements to run a validator network, run this command
-$ BGX_TOP=bgx docker-compose -f bgx/docker/docker-compose-bgx.yaml build
+$ docker-compose -f bgx/docker/docker-compose-bgx.yaml build

 Also provided is a docker-compose file which builds a full set of images with Sawtooth-BGX installed, and only the run-time dependencies installed.

-$ BGX_TOP=bgx docker-compose -f bgx/docker/docker-compose-installed-bgx.yaml build validator
+$ docker-compose -f bgx/docker/docker-compose-installed-bgx.yaml build validator

 To run a full validator node from the local source.
-$ BGX_TOP=bgx docker-compose -f bgx/docker/docker-compose-net-bgx.yaml up
+$ docker-compose -f bgx/docker/docker-compose-net-bgx.yaml up

 For running shell-bgx run next bash cmd .
 $ docker exec -it sawtooth-shell-bgx bash